To optimize collective resources supporting human service programs that improve the quality of life in Lee County.

 In 1983, the organization officially changed its name to the Dixon Area United Way.
 This new name reflected the expanded reach of the organization to the “Dixon Area,” and joined the nation’s growing number of “United Funds” that had changed to “United Ways.”
 The 1983 organization supported 19 agencies.

 2000: United Way of Lee County

 In 2000, the Dixon Area United Way officially became the United Way of Lee County.
 The move reflected the expanded areas that were benefiting from United Way dollars.
 The new name also helped pave the way for expanded fund-raising efforts in more Lee County communities, as well as grow the potential for more services provide in Lee County.

 Lee County organizations benefit from your donations

-With the help of the Lee County community, United Way of Lee County will provide needed funding to 25 local non-profit organizations during the 2016-2017 funding cycle.
-In addition, we fund community impact initiatives such as 211, Serving UP Summer lunch program, Day of Caring, Free Little Libraries, Book Days with the preschool students and our Community Impact Committee is continuously researching additional needs in our county.
+With the help of the Lee County community, United Way of Lee County will provide needed funding to 30 local non-profit organizations during the 2019-2020 funding cycle.
+In addition, we fund community impact initiatives such as 211, Summer Eats lunch program, Day of Caring, Free Little Libraries and our Community Impact Committee is continuously researching additional needs in our county.
 Click here to learn about each United Way Partner Agency.

 Less than 1 cent per dollar donated is directed to United Way Worldwide for the use of the United Way logos, training materials, online resources and more.
-The board of directors feels the benefit our community receives for being a member of United Way far exceeds the cost involved.
+This fee to UWW is paid for by a designated gift from a local agency, so 100% of your donation stays local.

 For more information, we have included a copy of our most recent Form 990: United Way of Lee County 990 FYE 7-31-18